 8. Altura Learning courses are mapped against each requirement list in the Standards.

 Finally, you will need to demonstrate that your ‘workforce is recruited, trained, equipped and supported to deliver the outcomes required by these Standards’.
 We’ve mapped our courses against each requirement listed in the Standards (Download our mapping here) , so if you need to upskill or increase the capability of your staff in a particular area, just check our mapping guide to check which courses will meet your needs.
-Of course, your staff will need to have an understanding of the new Standards, so we are producing a course in conjunction with the Australian Aged Care Quality Agency (available April 2019) to assist you with this.
+Of course, your staff will need to have an understanding of the new Standards, so we have produced a course in collaboration with the Australian Aged Care Quality Agency to assist you with this.
+To access the course, click here.

 Learning and Development Manager